-“We will do anything we can do to help people easily monitor and understand Radon.
-The more people that monitor their Radon, the more lives we are able to save since Radon is the second leading cause of lung cancer among non-smokers in the United States,” said Birkenes.
+“We will do anything we can do to help people easily monitor and understand radon.
+The more people that monitor their Radon, the more lives we are able to save since Radon is the second leading cause of lung cancer among non-smokers in the United States,”

 Do you want to start breathing better air?
 Buy a radon detector today.

 The Airthings Dashboard is an online platform that provides quick access to view, customize and analyze sensor data from multiple Airthings devices.
 Continuous monitoring of IAQ is necessary to minimize health effects and increase overall wellbeing.
 The Airthings Dashboard is a free feature that accompanies the Airthings Wave smart products and provides online access to detailed sensor information as well as the ability to export data and manage notifications.
 Users now have full visibility into their radon, humidity, CO2, TVOC and temperature levels and can easily analyze historical data, monitor and compare multiple rooms/devices and identify ways to optimize ventilation and overall indoor air quality.
 With customizable tiles that illustrate sensor data or a device summary, users can personalize the dashboard to fit their needs.
 Device Tiles summarize the data from all sensors, while Sensor Tiles provide a graph of your levels over time for each individual sensor.
 With the new tile powered by BreezeoMeter data, users can view real-time outdoor air quality levels such as allergens and dust (PM10) directly from the Airthings Dashboard.
 This means that local concerns such as power plants, inner-city dust levels, high traffic areas and many more can all be monitored easily.